Let's start with one of the most basic questions – do you want to be a barrister or a solicitor?

 The solicitor advises on the steps needed to proceed and then manages the case or the deal for the client until its conclusion.
 They will bring in a barrister if and when a second opinion or specialist advocacy is needed.
 The solicitor’s role is much more like that of a project manager than the barrister’s.

-According to the Law Society, there are 132,864 solicitors in England and Wales (as of June 2015), with practising certificates issued annually by the Solicitors Regulation Authority (SRA).
-Over 87,800 of them are in ‘private practice’ in solicitors’ firms, and of those 44,000 are employed in London.
+According to the Solicitors Regulation Authority (SRA), there are 136,211 solicitors in England and Wales (as of June 2016), with practising certificates issued annually by the SRA.
+Roughly two-thirds of them are in ‘private practice’ in solicitors’ firms, and around two-fifths are employed in London.
 Many thousands work in-house for companies, charities or public authorities.

 After an undergraduate degree, law school beckons.
 Law grads need to take the Legal Practice Course (LPC).
 Non-law grads must first complete the Graduate Diploma in Law (GDL) before being eligible for the LPC.